Asana/bazels3cache/README.md

     report back `200 OK`.
 It will never let Bazel know that it was unable to upload the item to S3.

+To be clear: The only errors that will be ignored in this way are connectivity errors.
+Other S3 errors, such as invalid key, access denied, etc., will be passed on to Bazel as errors.

 ## Automatic pause of S3 access

 Repeatedly attempting to access S3 while offline can be slow.
-So after `bazels3cache` has gotten back ten consecutive error messages from S3, it temporarily pauses all S3 access (for five minutes).
+So after `bazels3cache` has gotten back three consecutive connectivity errors from S3, it temporarily pauses all S3 access (for five minutes).
 During that time, only the local in-memory cache will be used.
 This pause will be transparent to Bazel.

 ## Automatic termination